vinceimbat/vinceimbat/content/literature/the purpose of tokyo kiitsu kyokai.md

 ***
 ## plurality is critical to the success of a kiitsu kyokai

-Individuals with personal and autonomous religions (i.e. [[thoughts/free religion|free religion]]) can still come together and gather into a "church" (or [[thoughts/kiitsu kyokai|kiitsu kyokai]]).
+Individuals with personal and autonomous religions (i.e. [[jiyu shukyo|jiyu shukyo]]) can still come together and gather into a "church" (or [[thoughts/kiitsu kyokai|kiitsu kyokai]]).
 This variety is exactly what is necessary for a cooperative community to emerge.
 We shouldn't aspire for a community that is not plural, agrees to a single way of thinking, and penalizes divergent thinking.
 It is our differences with the people around us that teaches us how to practice tolerance, patience, kindness, and love.

 ***
 ## kiitsu kyokai is democratic